Statistics Calculators

 $$The\ mean\ height=\frac{\sum{}{}X}{N}=\frac{1.75\ m+1.96\ m+1.95\ m+2.00\ m+2.05\ m+2.05\ m+2.10\ m}{7}=\frac{13.86\ m}{7}=1.98\ m$$

-You can use the mean calculator to determine more than just the arithmetic mean mentioned above.
-You can also use it to obtain your data set's geometric mean.
-The n-th root of the product of n items in your data set is known as the geometric mean.
+Our tool functions as more than just a standard arithmetic mean calculator.
+You can also use it to effortlessly compute your dataset's geometric mean.
+The geometric mean is defined as the n-th root of the product of n items in a dataset.

 $$Geometric\ mean=\sqrt[n]{x₁ × x₂ × x₃ × \cdots × xₙ}$$

-We will find the geometric mean of the previous example.
+Let's find the geometric mean for our previous basketball team example.

 $$Geometric\ mean=\sqrt[7]{1.75×1.96×1.95×2.00×2.05×2.05×2.10}=\sqrt[7]{118.0554}=1.977$$

-The Geometric Mean is either less than or equal to the Arithmetic Mean for any set of non-negative numbers.
+A fundamental rule in statistics is that the geometric mean is always less than or equal to the arithmetic mean for any set of non-negative numbers.

 $$Geometric\ mean < Arithmetic\ mean$$